California looks to boost marijuana, block immigration jails

 - UW professor got it right on Trump.
 So why is he being ignored? | Danny Westneat

 Brown, a Democrat, has called the budget “balanced and progressive.”
-Legislative Democrats praised the budget, saying it would help alleviate poverty while building up savings for a future economic downturn.
+Legislative Democrats said it would help alleviate poverty while building up savings for a future economic downturn.

 “This is a budget that does things for people, not to people,” said Assembly Speaker Anthony Rendon.
 “With this budget we keep our promises to students, patients and voters… In this budget we will protect what we have gained and we will persist in moving forward.”